Tim Anderson Preview, Player Props: White Sox vs. Royals

-Tim Anderson -- .175 average over his past 10 games -- will be in action for the Chicago White Sox against the Kansas City Royals, with Brady Singer on the mound, on September 11 at 7:40 PM ET.
+Tim Anderson -- .175 average over his past 10 games -- will be in action for the Chicago White Sox versus the Kansas City Royals, with Brady Singer on the mound, on September 12 at 4:40 PM ET.

 Tim Anderson Game Info & Props vs. the Royals